-72. Attribution of capital gain and other amounts vesting in person that is not a resident.- (1) This paragraph applies where-
+72. Attribution of capital gain and other amounts vesting in person that is not a resident.-(1) This paragraph applies where-

-- (a) a resident has made a donation, settlement or other disposition to any person (other than an entity which is not resident and which is similar to a public benefit organisation contemplated in section 30); - (b) a capital gain (including any amount that would have constituted a capital gain had that person been a resident) attributable to that donation, settlement or other disposition has arisen during a year of assessment; and - (c) an amount consisting of or derived, directly or indirectly, from- - (i) that capital gain; or - (ii) the amount that would have constituted a capital gain, has during that year vested in or is treated as having vested in any person who is not a resident (other than a controlled foreign company, in relation to that resident).
+- (a) a resident has made a donation, settlement or other disposition to any person (other than an entity which is not resident and which is similar to a public benefit organisation contemplated in section 30); - (b) a capital gain (including any amount that would have constituted a capital gain had that person been a resident) attributable to that donation, settlement or other disposition has arisen during a year of assessment; and has during that year vested in or is treated as having vested in any person who is not a resident (other than a controlled foreign company, in relation to that resident).